bionick87/2019-nCoV/README.md

 ## RESULTS

-In the first phase, the Siamese Neural Network system was trained against strands of RAN derived from the HIV virus which presents biological diversity compared to COVID-2019.
+In the first phase, the Siamese Neural Network system was trained against strands of RAN derived from the HIV-1 virus which presents biological diversity compared to COVID-2019.

 As you can see from the graph, the system is able to identify the difference between RNA strands of coronavirus from HIV with a sensitivity that is around 70% (i.e. probably with deeper networks the system has greater accuracy).

 In particular, I want to look for similarities between spike proteins